ARTIST RELIEF FUND - Arts Foundation for Martin County

 · Artists working full-time as teaching staff at a college or university at the time of application are not eligible for the ARTIST RELIEF FUND.

 · Artists who are 18 years of age or younger.

 Eligible categories of support include:

 · Fee coverage for performances the artist turned down due to health concerns related to COVID-19 (immunocompromised artists, caregiver artists, etc.).

-· Funding for cancelled art-related speaking fees (visiting artist lectures, presentations, studio visits, critiques).
+· Funding for cancelled art-related speaking fees (visiting artist lectures, presentations, critiques).

 Non-eligible categories include: